 - Roll the rice paper around the filling all the way to the top, as if you were rolling a burrito.

-Different brands may behave differently.
+- How long to submerge rice paper? – Different brands may behave differently.
 Some brands need only a quick dunk in the water, while others need 5 seconds.
-So you may end up with a rice paper roll that is too sticky to hold the filling together or they pop during frying or baking.
-For troubleshooting, please check out our Rice Paper Guide.
+If the rice paper is too sticky, you will have trouble rolling it tightly.
+And they will pop during frying or baking.

-You can enjoy gluten-free samosa rolls in rice paper just like that.
-If they feel too wet or sticky.
-Put them in the fridge.
-But don’t pack them together tightly as they may stick together.
+- Too wet samosa rolls? – If they feel too wet or sticky, put them in the fridge.
+But don’t pack them together tightly, as they may stick together.

-You can dip these crispy samosas in a various sauce and they will taste amazing all the time.
+You can dip these crispy samosas in various sauces and they will taste amazing all the time.
 We like to dip them in

 - Cilantro and Mint Chutney (see ingredients in recipe card below)